 The Origins of Asbestos

-Asbestos has been used for thousands of years, dating back to ancient civilizations such as the Greeks and Egyptians.
-Its name is derived from the Greek word “asbestos,” which means “inextinguishable.”
-This name reflects its resistance to fire and heat, making it a prized material in construction and manufacturing.
+Asbestos is a 5000-year-old mineral which has been used in ancient civilizations like Greeks and Egyptians.
+The name of the mineral is derived from the Greek word “asbestos,” means “inextinguishable.”
+This name speaks of its ability to resist the fire and heat and thus it became a dominant construction and manufacturing material.

 The Industrial Boom and Widespread Use